 Which is the best Apple Watch in 2021?

 You might know which Apple Watch Series you want.
-Perhaps you’ve not given thought to the case material, size, colour or kind of strap, though?
+Perhaps you’ve not given thought to the case material, size, color, or kind of strap, though?
 There are a lot of combinations to choose from.
 And making a choice can be overwhelming.
+You could also find lots of stylish bands for women in our id-depth review.

 The Apple Watch Series Range